mulesoft-assets/template-retail-partners-system-api/README.md

 # Use Case <a name="usecase"/>

 This API is part of Retail Catalyst and serves to get information about Partners and their products.
-It allows to check the available items and also makes reservations.
+It allows to check the available items and also makes reservations through Partners configured using Anypoint Partners Manager.

+More information about Anypoint Partners Manager is available [here](https://docs.mulesoft.com/anypoint-b2b/anypoint-partner-manager).

 Please, have a look at the provided RAML file (in folder src/main/api) to see what operations are available.